Techies-Product/newsite/_posts/2018-06-16-Operators-In-Python-Assignment-Operators.md

 <td style="width: 13.7061%; height: 18px; text-align: center;">+=</td>

-<td style="width: 15.4605%; height: 18px; text-align: left;">  Add AND</td>
+<td style="width: 15.4605%; height: 18px; text-align: left;">ï¿½ Add AND</td>

 <td style="width: 70.8333%; height: 18px;">

- It is used to add right operand value to the left operand value and assign the result to     left operand
+ï¿½It is used to add right operand value to the left operand value and assign the result toï¿½ ï¿½ ï¿½left operand

 </td>